-The Company evaluates goodwill for impairment in accordance with ASC 350, which requires goodwill to be either qualitatively or quantitatively assessed for impairment annually (or more frequently if impairment indicators arise) for each reporting unit.
+Goodwill is tested for impairment at least annually and more frequently if events occur that would indicate that it is more likely than not the fair value of the reporting unit is less than the carrying value.
 The Company has one reporting unit.
-The Company performs its impairment testing of goodwill at least annually and more frequently if events occur that would indicate that it is more likely than not the fair value of the reporting unit is less than the carrying value.
-If the Company's reporting unit carrying amount exceeds its fair value, an impairment charge will be recorded based on that difference.
+If the reporting unit's carrying value exceeds its fair value, an impairment charge will be recorded based on that difference.
 The impairment charge will be limited to the amount of goodwill currently recognized in the Company's single reporting unit.
-The Company elected to perform a quantitative assessment of goodwill as of October 1, 2022, and no impairment was identified.
+The Company performed a qualitative assessment of goodwill as of October 1, 2023, and no impairment was identified.
 No other interim impairment tests were deemed necessary.

-Other intangibles, net
+Other intangible assets, net

 Intangible assets with finite lives include trademarks, customer relationships, developed technology, non-competes, and order backlog.
 These assets are amortized over their estimated useful lives, which range from two to twelve years, on a straight-line basis.
 Intangible assets with finite lives are tested for impairment whenever events or circumstances indicate that the carrying amount of an asset (asset group) may not be recoverable.
 An impairment loss is recognized when the carrying amount of an asset exceeds the estimated undiscounted cash flows generated by the asset.
 The amount of the impairment loss recorded is calculated by the excess of the asset's carrying value over its fair value.
-There were no material impairment losses recognized during the years ended December 31, 2022, 2021, and 2020.
+There were no impairment losses recognized during the years ended December 31, 2023, 2022, and 2021.